ravi-mahto/Airline-Passenger-Satisfaction/README.md

 ## Objective
 The objective or goal of this project is to guide an airlines company to determine the important factors that influences the customer or passenger satisfaction.
 Customer satisfaction plays a major role in affecting the business of a company therefore analysing and improving the factors that are closely related to customer satisfaction is important for the growth and reputation of a company.

+## Model Selection
+For making the model in this data set, I will trying use several classification models namely Logistic Regression, Decision Tree Classifier, Random Forest Classifier and Gradient Boosting Classifier.

+## Model Evaluation
+Finally, I retrain the chosen model on 70% of the data set (Training Sets), and then evaluate the predictions on 30% of the remaining data set (Test Set).
+The final evaluation of model performance gives a AUC of 0.993, Recall of 91.2% and Precision of 99.1%.